CubeRealm/CubeRealmServer/README.md

 [![Discord](https://img.shields.io/discord/1201546286688653372.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/fJSvPCeEVD)
 ![GitHub release](https://img.shields.io/github/v/release/CubeRealm/CubeRealmServer)
 ===========
-It's a new multithreaded minecraft server core.
+It's a new multithreaded open source minecraft server core.
 Our core supports versions 1.20.4 and newer.
 The core is written in C#.
 Easy API allows allows you to create your own plugins and modules.
 To build core, plugins or modules you will need .NET 8.0 installed.

 ## Support us